 If we do not put the word of God into our hearts, how can the Spirit bring it into remembrance?

-In your spiritual garden, how is your soil preparation going?
-Have you ploughed, getting rid of old soil, removing rocks and fertilizing?
+- In your spiritual garden, how is your soil preparation going?
+Have you plowed, are you getting rid of old soil, removing rocks and fertilizing?
 Good soil is the best soil to plant seeds into.
-The Holy Spirit wants to plant in our lives, things that will “prosper us and not harm us,” things that will bring us “a hope and a future” (Jeremiah 29:11)
+The Holy Spirit wants to plant into our lives, things that will “prosper us and not harm us,” things that will bring us “a hope and a future” (Jeremiah 29:11)